davidBelanger/torch-util/README.md

 ## GPU Support: ##
-Running on a GPU vs. a CPU can be accomplished with a single command line flag -cuda 1 to `ModelTraining.lua`.
+Running on a GPU vs. a CPU can be accomplished with a single command line flag in `ModelTraining.lua`.
+Use -gpuid -1 to use the CPU.
+For the GPU, use gpuid >=0.

 ## Dependencies ##
 Torch (installation [instructions](http://torch.ch/docs/getting-started.html)) and python